Edb83/penny-for-your-thoughts/README.md

 **5. Pricing**

 - Brief description of product
-- Two clear tables with prices for both cards and prints, including price per unit for multiple orders and postage not included
+- Two clear tables with prices for both cards and prints, including price per unit for multiple orders and statement that postage not included

 **6. Gallery**

 - Brief introduction explaining how to add items to basket and how to view in full aspect ratio
 - Six themed sections (Canals, Coast, Flora and Fauna, Flowers, Landscapes, Trees)
-- Images arranged in responsive grid and set width/height to maintain image integrity and provide a consistent display
 - On mobile, images are clearly displayed in their original aspect ratio, while on larger devices they are displayed uniformly cropped and in a responsive grid for easy browsing
 - Clear 'Add (to basket)' button in consistent position on all images.
 Enables users to add an item to shopping cart (with just two clicks from the landing page) and includes visual feedback on hover
 - Ability to enlarge images by clicking on them, and to scroll through a pop-up gallery of images in full aspect ratio.
 Clicking outside viewing area (or swiping up/down on mobile) returns visitor to the normal gallery
 - Within pop-up gallery, user can view thumbnails of all images and use the mouse wheel or swipe to scroll through
-- Names of each image are included at bottom of pop-up gallery, providing some context for each scene and allowing for specific questions of the photographer
+- Names of each image are included at bottom of pop-up gallery, providing some context for each scene and enabling visitors to ask specific questions of the photographer
 - Image sizes are all below 300kb for faster loading, while preserving FHD resolution to showcase their quality

 **7. Signup**